-17. Financial Management
+17 Financial Management

-- 17.1.
-General Requirements - 17.1.1.
-The Contractor will develop and maintain internal controls and systems to separately accept and account for funds provided by DBHDD to pay Providers for services rendered and revenue paid by DBHDD to the Contractor for Contract administration using EFT protocols. - 17.2.
-Financial Reporting and Documentation

-- 17.2.1.
-Incur an annual financial audit in accordance with applicable State and federal requirements, for any expenditure of State-provided funds, which includes Medicaid, grant or other funds, made by the Contractor. - 17.2.1.1.
+- 17.1 General Requirements - 17.1.1.
+The Contractor will develop and maintain internal controls and systems to separately accept and account for funds provided by DBHDD to pay Providers for services rendered and revenue paid by DBHDD to the Contractor for Contract administration using EFT protocols. - 17.2 Financial Reporting and Documentation The Contractor will: - 17.2.1.
+Incur an annual financial audit in accordance with applicable State and federal requirements, for any expenditure of State-provided funds, which includes Medicaid, grant or other funds, made by the Contractor to be completed within 180 days of the end of the Contractor's fiscal year. - 17.2.1.1.
 The audit will include management letters and audit recommendations. - 17.2.1.2.
 All audit reports and documentation will be available to the State upon request. - 17.2.1.3.
 The Contractor will comply with federal and State single audit standards, as applicable. - 17.2.2.
 Maintain a financial reporting system capable of separately reporting revenue and expenses related to the performance of this Contract. - 17.2.2.1.
 The financial reporting system will have the capabilities to report expenditures by program type, by Provider, by Recipient, or by Individual at the funding level source as directed by the State. - 17.2.2.2.
 Financial reports will be accurate, complete, and timely. - 17.2.3.
 Maintain books, records, documents, program, Individual and Recipient service records, and other evidence of its accounting procedures and practices, which sufficiently and properly reflect all costs of any nature incurred in the performance of the Contract. - 17.2.4.
 At all reasonable times, financial records and reports will be subject to monitoring, inspection, review, or audit by authorized employees or agents of the State or, where applicable, federal agencies. - 17.2.5.
-The Contractor will retain all such records concerning the Contract in accordance with the State's record retention policies and State and federal law. - 17.3.
-Financial Policies and Procedures - 17.3.1.
+The Contractor will retain all such records concerning the Contract in accordance with the State's record retention policies and State and federal law.

+- 17.3 Financial Policies and Procedures - 17.3.1.
 The Contractor will have internal policies and procedures that at a minimum, address the following: - 17.3.1.1.
 Identification, pursuit and recording of all third-party resources. - 17.3.1.2.
-Financial accountability systems in place that include, at a minimum, the components listed in Appendix I of the IDD HCBS Waivers in Appendices 2 and 3.

-- 17.3.1.3.
-Aid DBHDD in managing available State funds in order to continuously provide services through the contract year. - 17.4.
-Contractor Payments
+Financial accountability systems in place that include, at a minimum, the components listed in Appendix I of the IDD HCBS Waivers in Appendices 2 and 3. - 17.3.1.3.
+Aid DBHDD in managing available State funds in order to continuously provide services through the contract year. - 17.4 Contractor Payments DBHDD will: - 17.4.1.
+Provide funds that are subject to the terms and conditions of this Contract. - 17.4.2.
+Pay the Contractor, provided the Contractor's performance is in compliance with the terms and conditions of the Contract. - 17.4.3.
+Make payments to the Contractor for the administrative component of the contract in twelve